Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Acknowledgements

 \section{Acknowledgements}

 This work is part of the PhD thesis of D. Douwes-Schultz under the supervision of A. M. Schmidt in the Graduate Program of Biostatistics at McGill University, Canada.
 Douwes-Schultz is grateful for financial support from IVADO and the Canada First Research Excellence Fund/Apogée (PhD Excellence Scholarship 2021-9070375349).
-Schmidt is grateful for financial support from the Natural Sciences and Engineering Research Council (NSERC) of Canada (Discovery Grant RGPIN-2017-04999).
+Schmidt is grateful for financial support from the Natural Sciences and Engineering Research Council (NSERC) of Canada (Discovery Grant RGPIN-2017-04999) and from Institut de valorisation des données (IVADO) (PRF-2019-6839748021).
+L. P. Freitas is supported by the Visiting Researcher Program of the Sergio Arouca National School of Public Health (ENSP), Oswaldo Cruz Foundation (Fiocruz).
+M. S. Carvalho acknowledges support from the National Council for Scientific and Technological Development (CNPq) - Brazil [307450/2021-0] and Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (FAPERJ) - Brazil [E-26/203.967/2024].
 This research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca).